webprofijt/shp-write/README.md

 # @webprofijt/shp-write

-A fork of shp-write with support for 3D-shapes.
+A fork of [shp-write](https://www.npmjs.com/package/shp-write) with support for 3D-shapes.
+Intent is to contribute this to shp-write.
+Unless you need 3D support it is recommended to use shp-write instead.

 Writes shapefile in pure javascript.
 Uses [dbf](https://github.com/tmcw/dbf) for the data component, and [jsZIP](http://stuk.github.io/jszip/) to generate ZIP file downloads in-browser.